abhashpanwar/Modelling-In-Operations-Management/Project_1_Retail_Sector/README.md

   <img src="README.016.png" alt="hr" width=100%/>
 </p>

-**Dataset:**
+<h1>Dataset:</h1>
-We selected two datasets Walmart Store Sales and Rossmann Store Sales after studying both we decided to finalize the ROSSMANN as the Walmart

-dataset doesn’t contain many features and has a lot of missing values.
+We selected two datasets Walmart Store Sales and Rossmann Store Sales after studying both we decided to finalize the ROSSMANN as the Walmart dataset doesn’t contain many features and has a lot of missing values.

 ![](README.001.png)![](README.002.png)